yogeshhegde/processor-sdk-doc/source/devices/AM62PX/debian/Getting_Started_Guide.rst

 .. _overview-getting-started:
+.. include:: /_replacevars.rst

 ***************************
 Getting Started with Debian
 ***************************

-The SD card Image tisdk-debian-bookworm-<machine> provided on the `release page <https://www.ti.com/tool/download/PROCESSOR-SDK-LINUX-AM62X>`__ is all you need to get started and explore Debian on TI microprocessors.
+The SD card Image tisdk-debian-bookworm-<machine> provided on the |__SDK_DOWNLOAD_URL__| is all you need to get started and explore Debian on TI microprocessors.

 The Debian Image provided has all the basic packages required to boot with weston as default window manager.
 The user can install any new package using inbuilt 'apt' utility and customize the filesystem as required.